Tinkerforge/doc/en/source/Software/IPConnection_Shell.rst

  except before the first one, to separate the output of multiple callback invocations.
 See the section about :ref:`output formatting <ipcon_shell_output>` for details.

+ By default symbolic input and output is enabled.
+For example, the :sh:func:`set-i2c-mode <temperature-bricklet set-i2c-mode>` function of the Temperature Bricklet can take two different values: 0 and 1.
+With symbolic input enabled there are also two symbols ``fast`` (0) and ``slow`` (1) for this values.
+The same holds for the :sh:func:`get-i2c-mode
+ <temperature-bricklet get-i2c-mode>` function: the same two symbols are used
+ for symbolic output, if enabled.

  There are three subcommands: ``call``, ``dispatch`` and ``enumerate``